MaibornWolff/hybrid-cloud-postgresql-operator/README.md

         cpu: "1000m"   # CPU requests/limits for the pod, required
         memory: "256Mi"  # Memory requests/limits for the pod, required
     admin_username: postgres  # Username to use as admin user, optional
+    pvc_cleanup: false  # If set to true the operator will when deleting a server also delete the persistent volumes, optional
+  helmyugabyte:
+    default_class: small  # Name of the class to use as default if the user-provided one is invalid or not available, required if classes should be usable
+    classes:  # List of instance classes the user can select from, optional
+      small:  # Name of the class
+        master:
+          cpu: "1000m"   # CPU requests/limits for the master pods, required
+          memory: "256Mi"  # Memory requests/limits for the master pod, required
+        tserver:
+          cpu: "1000m"  # CPU requests/limits for the tserver pods, required
+          memory: "256Mi"  # Memory requests/limits for the tserver pod, required
+    replicas_master: 1  # Number of replicas for the master nodes, set to 3 to get a HA cluster, optional
+    replicas_tserver: 1  # Number of replicas for the tserver nodes, set to 3 to get a HA cluster, optional
+    partitions_master: 1  # Number of partitions on the master nodes, optional
+    partitions_tserver: 1  # Number of partitions on the tserver nodes, optional
+    storage_class: ""  # Storage class to use for the pods, optional
+    pvc_cleanup: false  # If set to true the operator will when deleting a server also delete the persistent volumes, optional
 ```

 Single configuration options can also be provided via environment variables, the complete path is concatenated using underscores, written in uppercase and prefixed with `HYBRIDCLOUD_`.
 As an example: `backends.azure.subscription_id` becomes `HYBRIDCLOUD_BACKENDS_AZURE_SUBSCRIPTION_ID`.